Riley, Oregon: Transportation

 In the 21st century, Riley is a stop on the Eastern POINT intercity bus line between Bend and Ontario.
 It makes one stop per day in each direction.

 Education

 The zoned K-8 school is Suntex Elementary School, which has a Riley postal address.
 The previous campus was destroyed in a 1978 fire.

 High school students are zoned to Crane Union High School, of Harney County Union High School District 1J.

-A 1975 proposal to merge the Suntex and Double O districts along with the elementary school districts of Burns and Hines, as well as the Burns high school district, was turned down by voters.
+A 1975 proposal to merge the Suntex and Double O districts along with the elementary school districts of Burns (Burns ESD) and Hines, as well as the Burns high school district, was turned down by voters.
 The Burns and Hines elementary districts and the Burns high school district ultimately combined into Harney County School District 3 in 1989.

+Circa 1978 a fire destroyed the Suntex school.
+A referendum on building a new school building passed with 33 in favor and 3 against, with $25,000 given by the bond.

 Harney County is not in a community college district but has a "contract out of district" (COD) with Treasure Valley Community College.
 TVCC operates the Burns Outreach Center in Burns.